Albert Axelrod

 Albert "Albie" Axelrod (February 12, 1921 – February 24, 2004) was an American foil fencer.

 He was a five-time Olympian for the US, won a bronze medal at the 1960 Olympics, and was the only American men's foil fencer to reach the finals at the world championships until Gerek Meinhardt won a bronze medal in the 2010 World Fencing Championships.

 Fencing career

 High school

-Axelrod was Jewish, the son of Russian Jewish immigrants who had fled the pogroms, grew up in the Bronx.
-A heart murmur kept Axelrod from participating in most sports, so his mother encouraged him to learn fencing at Stuyvesant High School in New York City.
+Axelrod was Jewish, the son of Russian Jewish immigrants who had fled the pogroms, and grew up in the Bronx.
+A heart murmur kept him from participating in most sports, so his mother encouraged him to learn fencing at Stuyvesant High School in New York City.
 After graduation in 1938, he studied with 1920 Olympic champion Giorgio Santelli and won amateur titles as a member of the Salle Santelli club.

 College

 Axelrod served in the US Navy in World War II, and then attended the City College of New York.
 His college team reached the National Team Foil Championships in 1948, the same year he was U.S. Intercollegiate Fencing Association and NCAA Champion.